The Hidden Cost of Outdated Charts

 Content debt is the accumulation of outdated material that undermines performance over time.
 Most teams focus on text: old posts, broken links, obsolete advice.

-The SEO Tax You're Already Paying
+The SEO Tax You Are Already Paying

 Freshness now accounts for roughly 6% of Google's ranking factors.
 Pages updated at least once per year gain an average of 4.6 ranking positions over stale pages.